 - Persistent pulmonary hypertension of the newborn (PPHN)

 - Preeclampsia / eclampsia

 - Prolapsed umbilical cord

 - Spina bifida

 These are only a few examples of potential birth complications, and they are usually attributable to medical negligence.
 If the mother or baby in your family is suffering from a birth injury, the consequences could last a lifetime.
-Our office can provide a shoulder of support and a voice for justice as we go after the restitution you deserve.
+Our Charleston medical malpractice attorneys can provide a shoulder of support and a voice for justice as we go after the restitution you deserve.

 Anesthesia is a necessity in many medical procedures, but it presents many risks in itself.
 That’s why the medical profession requires that only highly trained physicians be allowed to administer anesthesia.
 Even then, those specialists must exercise due care from beginning to end.